thecodearcher/sms-order-tracking/README.md

         }
     }

 The `OrderController` now has two methods; `getOrder` and `sendMessage`.
-The `getOrder()` method will be called whenever an `order_id` is sent to your Twilio phone number and sends back an appropriate response back to the sender based on the content of the message body.
+The `getOrder()` method will be called whenever an `order_id` is sent to your Twilio phone number.
+Upon receipt, an appropriate response is sent back to the sender based on the content of the message body.
 This method (`getOrder`) gets the `Body` of the SMS and also the sender's phone number from the body of the request which is sent by Twilio after receiving an SMS.
-After retrieving the SMS data, the *Orders* table is queried with the `order_id` and after which a `$response` is sent back to the *sender* using the `sendMessage()` method depending on the results of the query.
+After retrieving the SMS data, the *Orders* table is queried with the `order_id` and a `$response` is sent back to the *sender* using the `sendMessage()` method depending on the results of the query.

 The `sendMessage()` method accepts two arguments; `message` and `recipients`.
 Internally, the `sendMessage()` method makes use of [Twilio programmable SMS](https://www.twilio.com/docs/sms) SDK for sending out text messages: